-Internal joinery and kitchen fittings

-Repair category:

-Notes: Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
+Internal joinery and kitchen fittings Repair category: 2 Notes: Glazed inserts to internal doors/partitions may not be of appropriate toughened glass or meet the recognised building standards.
+The kitchen and utility room units are an older design and show signs of wear and tear.
+Upgrading should be anticipated.

-Chimney breasts and fireplaces Repair category: Notes: A wood burning stove has been installed within the living room.
-It is assumed that the installation complies with the Building Standards.
-Flues should ideally be swept and tested on an annual basis.
+Chimney breasts and fireplaces Repair category: 1 Notes: A multi fuel stove has been installed within the living room.
+It is assumed that the installation complies with the building standards.
+Flues should be ideally swept and tested on an annual basis.